harrisonlab/turnip_yellows/README.md

-Commands for the analysis of Tunip yellows virus (TuYV)
+Commands for the analysis of Turnip yellows virus (TuYV)